Cycling travel insurance. Let’s be honest - it’s not the most exciting of things to organise before your trip, but it is important…

 Cycle breakdown cover

 If your bike breaks while you’re on the road, how will you get back to where you’re staying?
 Roadside assistance isn’t covered as standard with many policies.
-But, if this is something that’s important to you, check whether the policy you’re taking out includes it, and/or consider standalone bicycle roadside assistance insurance which can rescue you and transport you and your bicycle to your destination.
+But, if this is something that’s important to you, and you're going on a guided cycling holiday that doesn't provide a roving mechanic, check whether the policy you’re taking out includes it, and/or consider standalone bicycle roadside assistance insurance which can rescue you and transport you and your bicycle to your destination.

 Replacement cycle hire